 SAS Airbus A330-300 SAS Go, Chicago to Stockholm

-Check-in desk SAS (Chicago Airport)
+SAS check-in counter (Chicago Airport)

 SWISS Lounge Chicago (O'Hare)

-Entrance to the SWISS Lounge at Chicago (O'Hare) Airport
+Entrance to the SWISS Lounge at Chicago O'Hare Airport

 Since the SWISS flight to Zurich departs at 7:15 p.m., the lounge closes at 6:30 p.m.
 So we decided to switch to the SAS Business Lounge.